Note: This article was originally published in October 2024. It has been updated as of March 2026.

 Compared to the peanut butter approach, pay for performance is more targeted.
 It involves incorporating your merit cycle and performance ratings into your compensation strategy in order to reward high performers with higher compensation than lower performers.
 This could come in the form of salary increases or raises, bonuses, or employee equity.

-Pave Data shows that many companies use some type of scale to rate employee performance during the merit cycle, the most popular of which is a five-point scale.
+When companies use a performance rating, the scale will typically include rankings like “below expectations”, “meets expectations”, and “exceeds expectations”.
+Pave Data shows that many companies use some type of scale to rate employee performance during the merit cycle, and that the number of ratings tends to increase as organizations grow in headcount and complexity.

 In a pay-for-performance model, these merit cycle ratings would be mapped to the raises, bonuses, or equity grants outlined in the compensation strategy.
+According to Pave data, employees who receive higher performance ratings are more likely to receive a pay increase.

 For more insights on merit cycles, download Pave's free Merit Cycle State of the Union report.